 Sally is a Christian and has been a faithful member of Calvary Baptist Church in Arlington, Texas for 45 years.

-Sally is preceded in death by her husband, William F. “Bill” Morgan; daughter, Clydie Morgan; son, Billy J Morgan; sons in law, Alan Lyon and Mike Coke; brothers, Jimmy Bateman and Jack Bateman; and numerous brothers and sisters in law.
+Sally is preceded in death by her husband, William F. “Bill” Morgan; daughter, Clydie Morgan; son, William J. "Billy" Morgan; sons in law, Alan Lyon and Mike Coke; brothers, Jimmy Bateman and Jack Bateman; and numerous brothers and sisters in law.

 Wade Funeral Home and Crematory